-Consummation of the Joint Venture with GIC is subject to the satisfaction of certain conditions which, if not satisfied, may result in the Joint Venture not proceeding; the anticipated benefits of the Joint Venture may not be fully realized, or take longer to realize than expected.
+The anticipated benefits of the Joint Venture with GIC may not be fully realized, or take longer to realize than expected.

-On June 27, 2019, we entered into an agreement to form a joint venture with GIC, Singapore's sovereign wealth fund, to develop and operate xScaleTM data centers in Europe.
-We have agreed to sell our London 10 and Paris 8 data centers, certain construction development and leases in London, Amsterdam and Frankfurt to the Joint Venture.
-Pursuant to the terms of the Joint Venture, upon closing, the data centers and facilities will be acquired and held by wholly-owned subsidiaries of EMEA Hyperscale 1 C.V., a Dutch limited partnership of which Equinix will own a 20% interest and GIC will own an 80% interest.
-The completion of the Joint Venture is subject to closing conditions, including:
+On October 8, 2019, we formed a joint venture with GIC, Singapore's sovereign wealth fund, to develop and operate xScaleTM data centers in Europe.
+We sold our London 10 and Paris 8 data centers and certain construction development and leases in London and Frankfurt to the Joint Venture.
+The data centers and facilities are now owned by wholly-owned subsidiaries of EMEA Hyperscale 1 C.V., a Dutch limited partnership of which Equinix owns a 20% interest and GIC owns an 80% interest.
+Equinix will operate the facilities.